-Group seeks higher profile for 1-mile track race
+Group seeks higher profile for the Mile

 By Eddie Pells, AP National Writer